Why Most Marketing rings hollow—and How We Fix It.

 Narrative strategy begins by stepping back.

-Through research, interviews, and analysis of existing communications, patterns emerge.
+Through research, interviews, and analysis of value and impact, patterns emerge.

 This framework clarifies the organization’s positioning, messaging architecture, and core themes.
 It provides a shared language that leadership and functional teams can use to guide their work.